nologic/blog/_posts/2017-03-19-travel-safe.md

   5880/tcp open     unknown
   8201/tcp open     trivnet2
 ```
 Some interesting things there.
-I always enjoy seeing 'weird' looking ports that open for business.
+I always enjoy seeing 'weird' looking ports that are open for business.
 Not quite sure what to do with them yet but I imagine they have something to do with the various services (such as samba and DLNA Services) that the device provides.
 I was, however, disappointed that there are no remote shell ports to be found, such as ssh or telnet.
 That is especially because telnet was discovered during analysis of older versions, by chorankates.
 I guess HooToo did some enhancements since then.

 # The firmware
 Next, I'd like to look at the firmware and see what kind of interesting things we could discover there.
 After a little bit of googling, I found that it's possible to update the device with new firmware found on the [HooToo support](http://www.hootoo.com/downloads-HT-TM06.html) page.
 The update process is to upload the update file via the authenticated web interface.
 Finding an update file like this is exciting because it means we get to peek inside the code that is executing on our device.